 The 'return' is the yearly profit.
 So, this means that for every CA$1 of its shareholder's investments, the company generates a profit of CA$0.07.

 What Has ROE Got To Do With Earnings Growth?

 Earnings growth is a huge factor in stock valuation.
-What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
+The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
 By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
 If you're wondering about Exco Technologies''s valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

 Is Exco Technologies Using Its Retained Earnings Effectively?

-In spite of a normal three-year median payout ratio of 46% (that is, a retention ratio of 54%), the fact that Exco Technologies' earnings have shrunk is quite puzzling.
-So there might be other factors at play here which could potentially be hampering growth.
-For example, the business has faced some headwinds.
+In spite of a normal three-year median payout ratio of 48% (that is, a retention ratio of 52%), the fact that Exco Technologies' earnings have shrunk is quite puzzling.
+So there could be some other explanations in that regard.
+For instance, the company's business may be deteriorating.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.